 The moon was a crescent shadow on the blue lawn next door as a gunmetal gray Buick ambled up the street.
 The headlights flashed on brightly for a moment before they suddenly dimmed.

 Two weeks before, Federal Judge Arthur W. Garrity had decisively ordered that the city of Boston’s schools should desegregate immediately.
-The judge’s brave decision had been swift and unexpected.
+The judge’s intrepid decision had been swift and unexpected.
 Hundreds of dissidents from Boston had descended upon Arthur Garrity’s handsome and sheltered neighborhood in the exclusive suburb of Wellesley, 12 miles west of Boston.
 Residents of both Charlestown and South Boston had formed a series of marches up and down Radcliffe Road three days before.
 The staged protest had taken the Watergate House impeachment hearings off the front page of The Boston Globe.

 In the summer of 1974, Judge Garrity lived two doors down from my parents’ house.